Recipe Overview

 Servings: 8

-This hearty soup, with sausage, kale, bacon, potatoes, and a broth bolstered with heavy cream and Parmesan cheese, is wonderfully delicious!
+A family favorite.
+Zuppa Toscana is wonderfully delicious, with sausage, kale, bacon, potatoes, and a broth bolstered with heavy cream and Parmesan cheese.
 It’s one of my family’s favorite soups and I often make it for guests, too.
+In fact, we have it every Christmas Eve for our family celebration, along with Dutch oven bread and mandarin orange salad.

+A hearty soup.
 Zuppa Toscana is a meat and potatoes soup, a “stick-to-your-ribs” kind of meal (according to Idioms Online, that phrase was first recorded in 1603!).
-If you think soups aren’t filling, you haven’t tried this one.
+If you think soups aren’t filling, you haven’t tried zuppa Toscana, with sausage, bacon, and potatoes!

 Looking for more restaurant-style soups?
 Try homemade French onion soup, copycat Panera squash soup, pasta e fagioli, chicken tortilla soup, or Instant Pot minestrone.
 Another favorite is lasagna soup: all the pleasures of lasagna without the hassle.